hmrc/ui-test-runner/README.md

 - System property `security.assessment` is available to enable or disable the security assessment.
 Arguments `true` and `false` are available, the default is `false`.
 - System property `browser.option.headless` is available to enable or disable headless browser mode.
 Arguments `true` and `false` are available, the default is `true`.
 - System property `browser.logging` is available to enable browser console logs when using Chrome.
 Arguments `true` and `false` are available, the default is `false`.
+- System property `browser.bidi` is available to enable the WebSocket connection for bidirectional communication with browser.
+Arguments `true` and `false` are available, the default is `false`.
+- System property `browser.usePreviousVersion` is available to enable the use of previous version of Chrome (v128).
+Arguments `true` and `false` are available, the default is `false`.

 Set system properties when executing tests as follows: